5.3 Invasive Lobular Carcinoma (ILC)

 5.9 Carcinoma with Signet-Ring Cell Differentiation

-In the 2012 WHO classification, signet ring cell carcinoma is no longer a separate tumor-type but is described together with mucinous carcinoma.
+The 2012 WHO classification, groups together signet ring cell carcinoma with mucinous carcinoma.
+So, signet cell carcinoma is no longer a separate condition of the breast.

 Signet-ring cell differentiation can be present in several tumor-types, including invasive lobular carcinomas (ILC) or with invasive carcinomas NST, and with high-grade mucinous carcinomas.

-Signet-ring differentiation is not thought to have prognostic significance.
+Signet-ring differentiation does not have any prognostic significance.

 Photomicrograph of the histology of an invasive lobular carcinoma shows foci of signet-ring differentiation; this cancer would be called an ‘invasive lobular carcinoma with signet-ring differentiation.’
 (H&E x 20)

 Li, C.I., Anderson, B.O., Daling, J.R., Moe, R.E.
 (2003).
 Trends in incidence rates of invasive lobular and ductal breast carcinoma.
 JAMA 289, 1421–1424.
 (Retrieved November 13th 2014): http://jama.jamanetwork.com/article.aspx?articleid=19616

 Rakha, E.A., van Deurzen, C.H., Paish, E.C., Macmillan, R.D., Ellis, I.O., Lee, A.H.
 (2013).
 Pleomorphic lobular carcinoma of the breast: is it a prognostically significant pathological subtype independent of histological grade?
 Mod Pathol 26(4), 496-501.
 (Retrieved November 12th 2014): http://www.nature.com/modpathol/journal/v26/n4/full/modpathol2012197a.html